Joy-liningqiao/CS188-Intro-to-AI/ReadMe.md

 # Projects for CS 188 - Introduction to AI @ Berkeley
-Learnt on AI concepts by implementing them for pacman.
+Learnt AI concepts by implementing them for pacman.
 Below is the overview of the concepts
 ## Project 1 - Search Algorithms
 - DFS
 - BFS